lymanjohnson/django-websockets-chatroom/README.md

 - The chat logs are completely ephemeral in this implementation.
 They are not stored in any persistent storage, nor are they stored in the browser local storage.
   - Refreshing the page will clear the chat log
   - You will not see any messages that were sent while you were not currently in a chat room

+## Attributions

+- This chatroom is based heavily on the Django Channels tutorial chatroom found here: https://channels.readthedocs.io/en/3.x/tutorial/index.html
+- Login and Signup Screens are based on Bootstrap 5 Example Templates
+- AI tools were consulted during the creation of this app, particularly while writing Dockerfile and compose.yaml